m-spr/CED-HDC/README.md

 - Clone this repository
 - Make a new project based on [RCEHDC](https://github.com/m-spr/RCEHDC)
-- Modify the IP by replacing the modules in the hardware folder as required.
+- Modify the IP by instanstiating the VHDL code to the modules in the hardware folder as required.

 Citation